 This goes without saying, but the most important thing for you to do is to immediately seek appropriate medical attention.
-If you do not have health insurance or if obtaining necessary care is cost prohibitive for you, please contact us as there are people and organizations that are willing to help provide you with medical attention on a lien basis.
+If you do not have health insurance or if obtaining necessary care is cost-prohibitive for you, please contact us.
+Certain people and organizations are willing to provide you with medical attention on a lien basis.

-If you are involved in an accident and are injured, be sure to immediately contact 911 or the appropriate authorities.
-Depending upon the type of incident you and/or your loved ones are involved in, there will be several different governmental agencies that you will need to contact (e.g., OSHA, the California Department of Social Services, the California Department of Public Health, etc.).
+If you are involved in an accident and injured, be sure to immediately contact 911 or the appropriate authorities.
+Depending on the type of incident you or your loved ones are involved in, you will need to contact several different government agencies, such as the Occupational Safety and Health Administration, the California Department of Social Services, the California Department of Public Health, and others.
 Contact us immediately if you have questions relating to your particular case so we can better direct you.

-3. Be Wary of Calls from Insurance Adjustors:
+3. Be Wary of Calls from Insurance Adjusters

 B. The Negotiation Phase

 Negotiations begin as soon as the client has concluded medical treatment or reached maximum medical improvement.
 The Kindley Firm, APC, will present your claim to the insurance company and/or negligent party in the form of a comprehensive demand package, which will: (i) explain the details of your case; (ii) explain why the other party is at fault; and (iii) provide a detailed medical explanation of your injuries and how they have affected your physical and emotional wellbeing.
 This will also provide evidence of your special damages, including your medical bills, out-of-pocket costs, and wage-loss information.